 The Centre is committed to researching the potential value of music, and other arts, in the promotion of wellbeing and health of individuals and communities.

 More information about the Centre

-Watch videos about our work on our YouTube channel.
+Watch videos about our work on various projects on our YouTube channel.

 Watch our videos

 The aim of this series is to offer guidance on setting up and running singing groups for people with a range of enduring health issues.